Shine (Collective Soul song): Overview

 I had riffs – this was the late '80s and I was writing a lot of songs.
 I called it "drone," where you either drone the A or the E, and play a melody under it.
 So, I had a bunch of them that the band I was in at the time were playing.
 But I always had the "Shine" riff, and I thought, "That's a cool riff."
 Then I came home and spent the night with my parents and Dean, who is 10 years younger than me – I didn't even know he played guitar.
 So he was playing guitar, and I joined in.
 I just showed him the riff, and I was like, "I need to finish this."
 So, I literally just wrote it right there, with Dean, sitting in my parents' living room.
 I didn't think anything about it.
 I probably wrote it in 1989, and it wasn't out until 1994.

 Due to the song's lyrical themes, particularly the mention of "heaven", Collective Soul was often early on regarded as a Christian band.
 Ed Roland elaborated, "I remember around the time ["Shine" came out] getting into an argument with a writer who said, 'You're a Christian band.'
 I said, 'No, we're not.'
 'Well, you have the word heaven in your song.'
 And I said, 'Well, so does Led Zeppelin.
-I don't remember anyone saying they were a Christian band.'"
+I don't remember anyone saying they were a Christian band.
 He went on to stress that such classification would unite the bandmates' beliefs and that a particular doctrine cannot speak for all its members.
 Roland did note, however, his religious background and the fact that his father is a Southern Baptist minister, but that this does not justify a Christian label.
 Collective Soul rhythm guitarist Dean Roland has called the song's chorus "basically a prayer" and noted that the uplifting single was released during an odd time amidst heavy grunge.
 He noted that despite the song's unique feel, this circumstance wrongfully pigeonholed the band as being grunge.

 "Shine" features guitar with a slight distortion and mellow atmosphere throughout the verses.
 Its chorus pounds with staccato riffs before brightening up with the lyrics "Heaven let your light shine down."
 Later, the song's bridge modulates into double-time behind a hard rock guitar solo played by Ross Childress before returning to its previous state of calmness.
 Ed Roland said the iconic "yeah" before the chorus was created by him singing into an empty toilet paper roll he found in his bathroom.
+Critics stated, "While the song's riff made it sound a piece with grunge, 'Shine' is also home to a blistering pentatonic-based guitar solo that has more in common with 1980s metal soloing."
+It has also been described as post-grunge and alternative rock.